Cape Chignecto Hiking Trails

 What to expect along the trail

-The first 12 km to Refugee Cove is frontcountry standard (stairs, steps, railings etc.) The remaining trail is backcountry standard (stepping stones, rock staircases; no infrastructure).
+The first 13.7 km (8.5mi) to Refugee Cove is frontcountry standard (stairs, steps, railings etc.) The remaining trail is backcountry standard (stepping stones, rock staircases; no infrastructure).

 Visitor Centre to Mill Brook

-A 6 km frontcountry trail rated easy-to-difficult with a couple of particularly difficult sections.
+A 7.6 km (4.7 mi) frontcountry trail rated Moderate to Difficult with a couple of particularly Difficult sections.
 Camping available at Mill Brook.

 Mill Brook to Refugee Cove